canonical/ubuntu-core-docs/docs/reference/assertions/snap-declaration.md

 The`allow-auto-connection` key is the final key to consider when snapd is considering automatic connection of interface plugs and slots.

 If this key evaluates to true, then this plug/slot combination is considered a valid candidate for automatic connection.
-This is the most common key used when granting [snap-declaration assertions](/reference/assertions/snap-declaration) since many interfaces are not super-privileged, so they do not need `allow-installation` set in the assertion and they also do not have any `allow-connection` rules in the base-declaration, so the only thing that needs to be setup is `allow-auto-connection`.
+This is the most common key used when granting {ref}`snap-declaration assertions <reference-assertions-snap-declaration>` since many interfaces are not super-privileged, so they do not need `allow-installation` set in the assertion and they also do not have any `allow-connection` rules in the base-declaration, so the only thing that needs to be setup is `allow-auto-connection`.

 ## Example snap-declaration assertion